koomai/constants/README.md

 It will return `$status` if it's a valid constant value or throw an `InvalidConstantException`.

+4. If you don't want an exception thrown, you can check if the value exists first:

+`LeadStatus::has($status)`

-4. To retrieve an array of all the constants in a class:
+5. To retrieve an array of all the constants in a class:

 `LeadStatus::all()`